Dr Paul FUNG Kai-yeung (馮啟陽博士)

 Journal Articles

 • Fung, Paul.
 “Edward Yang.”
 In Oxford Bibliographies in Cinema and Media Studies.
 Ed.
 Krin Gabbard.
-New York: Oxford University Press, forthcoming.
+New York: Oxford University Press, 2024.

 • Fung, P. ‘The Child with His Camera: Mimetic Experiences in Edward Yang’s Yi Yi’, Ex-position, Issue No. 44 (December 2020), pp. 81-102.
 DOI: 10.6153/EXP.202012_(44).0004.